abdullahalfarabi150-a11y/apache-ec2-project/README.md

 - Datapoints to alarm: 1 out of 1
 - Alarm action: Send notification through Amazon SNS

-The 1 out of 1 configuration means CloudWatch evaluates three consecutive 5 minute periods.
+The 1 out of 1 configuration means the alarm enters the ALARM state when one evaluated 5 minute datapoint meets the configured threshold.
 The alarm enters the ALARM state when the configured CPU condition is met across the required evaluation periods.

 ### 2. SNS Email Alerting
 Amazon SNS was integrated with the CloudWatch Alarm to provide email notifications.